BBVA/kapow/docs/source/tutorial/tutorial04.rst

   Which is also very difficult to read!

-  What *Susan* is used to see is more like:
+  What *Susan* is used to see is more like this:

   .. code-block:: text